 That doesn’t mean that some people didn’t have those feelings, but if they did, they either avoided us or were very good actors.

-Many of our conversations were with Uber drivers.
-The vast majority of them were fluent in English and loved to talk about the U.S. They knew a lot about our politics and separated their feelings about the acts and options of our president from their opinions of us.
+Many of our conversations have been with Uber and taxi drivers, who are often fluent in English and love to talk about the U.S. They know a lot about our politics and separated their feelings about our leaders from their opinions of us.

 Not to be too mushy, but I often felt like we were welcomed with open arms.